farmdawgnation/snipper/README.md

   wanted to add an explicit tag to all your alpine containers you could use
   this: `'spec:containers:[image=alpine]:image+': latest`.

-We encourage you to browse the [examples][examples] folder and try some of them out for yourself to see what they do.
+I encourage you to browse the [examples][examples] folder and try some of them out for yourself to see what they do.

 [examples]:https://github.com/farmdawgnation/snipper/tree/master/examples